-A leading expert on supply chains is available to discuss President Joe Biden’s executive order to create more resilient and secure supply chains for critical and essential goods in the United States.
+A leading expert on supply chains is available to discuss President Joe Biden’s to create more resilient and secure supply chains for critical and essential goods in the United States.

 “The private sector’s ability to rapidly adapt supply chains on the fly ‘right of bang’ during a crisis is a key to the system’s resilience and must not be compromised by government regulation.
 That would be a serious mistake,” data scientist Benjamin Ruddell said.
 “The private sector in the U.S. did an amazing job in 2020 adapting to the COVID-19 crisis.